 Having a plan for how you will determine your podcast’s topics is important to ensure that you’re creating consistently good content that will appeal to your audience.

-Interview-based podcasting is a great method because it enables you to take full advantage of your guests’ expertise without too much extra work from you.
+Interview-based podcasting enables you to take full advantage of your guests’ expertise without much extra work from you.

 Content strategy, but no content calendar?
 I don’t know about you but I think that sounds pretty sweet.

-To make this as clear as possible, I’m going to break down exactly what you need to know about why interview-based podcasting is so great, and exactly how to do it, in this order:
+To help make this as clear for you as possible, I will break down exactly what you need to know about why interview-based podcasting is so great, and exactly how to do it, in this order:

 - Interview-Based Podcasting